A Q&A with MICDS’ Head of Lower School, Amy Scheer

 Q: How do you partner with the overall school leadership to create the best learning environment for our youngest learners?

-A: As I mentioned earlier, I feel very fortunate that I spent a number of years in a JK-12 role before moving into my new role as Head of Lower School.
+A: As I mentioned earlier, I feel very fortunate that I spent a number of years in a JK-12 role before moving into my role as Head of Lower School.
 I have strong relationships with the entire leadership team, and by knowing more about what lies ahead for our Beasley students as they move into Middle School and Upper School, I can ensure that our Lower School curriculum and the learning approaches taught will help students be successful throughout the rest of their MICDS career and beyond.

 As a JK-12 school, faculty and staff have access to professional resources that are not typically part of a smaller school.
 Our professional development opportunities are incredible, and we host many opportunities for teachers to learn from each other and from outside experts over the course of the year.
 One of my favorite professional development opportunities for teachers and administrators is a series of classes on cultural competency that help us grow in our ability to meet the needs of all of our students.
 These classes meet multiple times over the course of the year, led by a facilitator, and include teachers and staff members from throughout MICDS.
-My class last year was a book study of Culturally Responsive Teaching and the Brain by Zaretta Hammond, and the readings and discussions in the class are affirming for the work that we do in our Lower School to make sure each student feels known and safe in their learning environment.
+One of my classes was a book study of Culturally Responsive Teaching and the Brain by Zaretta Hammond, and the readings and discussions in the class are affirming for the work that we do in our Lower School to make sure each student feels known and safe in their learning environment.

 Q: What are some priorities for Beasley as we look to the future?